 While glamorously sopping up spit-up and changing thousands of diapers, some inspiring people still let me moonlight in their work.
 I helped run national conferences and plan publishing campaigns.
 I met prominent activists, New York Times bestselling authors, mega church pastors, and an eccentric mix of celebs…only to decide that–write this down, people: Fame doesn’t always look good on people.

-This has been an unbelievably good, sweet leg of my journey and I have 90,000 photos to show for it.
+This time working from home has been an unbelievably good, sweet leg of my journey and I have 90,000 photos to show for it.

 But now…let met tell you about now.
 My little guy is prepping for full-time school in the fall, which means I’ll be able to shift some time and energy back into my writing.
 So I recently sat down and reconfigured All Things Sarah.